LXiong/spark-shell-examples/chapter08-ml-classification-and-clustering/README.md

 ## 03-handwritten-decision-tree
 Illustrates how to construct a *Decision Tree* on a dataset consisting in information from writers using a pen to draw digits from 0 to 9.
 Note that the book's original listing (as of today, MEAPv06) does not work on my current version of Spark, so i've had to modify it browsing Spark's documentation for ML Decision Trees on: https://spark.apache.org/docs/1.5.0/ml-decision-tree.html

+## 04-handwritten-random-forest
+Illustrate how to construct a *Random Forest* on a dataset consisting in information from writers using a pen to draw digits from 0 to 9.
+Note that the book's original listing (as of today, MEAPv06) does not work on my current version of Spark, so i've had to modify it browsing Spark's documentation for ML Decision Trees on: https://spark.apache.org/docs/1.5.0/ml-ensembles.html#random-forests